New API Guidelines¶

 These might give you an idea of what might make it.
 Please note that decisions are not final and have been reversed in the past, nothing is final or perfect.

 If you file a bug asking for an API it will go through the bug triage process.
 Since this is useful to how APIs land, here’s what currently happens in bug triages:

 Weekly new bug triage¶

 We look at all new bugs in an attempt to spot serious bugs, regressions or other issues.
-We try to give each bug a priority and mark as [triaged] in the whiteboard.
+We try to give each bug a priority.
 The point here is to do an initial triage and catch critical things.
 We also label bugs that might be good for contributors or need thinking about.
 The latter are marked [design-decision-needed], but its important to point out that straightforward change or obvious bugs just go through.

 Bi-weekly community meeting¶